LEADING OFF: Scherzer unbeaten with Dodgers, faces Reds

 Overall, the 37-year-old Scherzer leads the majors with a 2.17 ERA and is a combined 14-4 for the Dodgers and Nationals.

-The Dodgers have already clinched a playoff spot and are two games behind the first-place Giants in the NL West.
-Sonny Gray (7-7, 3.80) starts for the Reds as they aim for a wild-card berth.
+The Dodgers have already clinched a playoff spot and are competing with the Giants for the NL West title.
+Sonny Gray (7-7, 3.80) starts for the Reds as they aim for a wild-card spot.

 LIKE FINE WAIN